roytang/blog/content/notes/2013/01/289058552230846464/index.md

   url: https://twitter.com/roytang/statuses/289058552230846464/
 ---

-RT [@berkun](https://twitter.com/berkun/): Arguing, despite its popularity, is one of the worst ways to convince anyone of anything.
+Arguing, despite its popularity, is one of the worst ways to convince anyone of anything.